belikenoone/user-dahboard/README.md

 ## Technologies Used

-- **Next.js (v13+):** A performant React framework for creating server-side rendered web applications with features like routing, static generation, and data fetching.
+- **Next.js (v14+):** A performant React framework for creating server-side rendered web applications with features like routing, static generation, and data fetching.
 - **TypeScript:** A superset of JavaScript that adds static typing for improved code maintainability and reduced runtime errors.
 - **Tailwind CSS (v3+):** A utility-first CSS framework that provides a low-level styling approach, allowing you to quickly build custom user interfaces.
-- **Shadcn (Optional):** An open-source React component library that offers pre-built UI components to speed up your development process.
+- **Shadcn :** An open-source React component library that offers pre-built UI components to speed up your development process.
 (Add a note about its optional nature)
 - **Recharts (v2+):** A flexible charting library for React that supports various chart types and customization options, enabling you to create visually appealing data representations.

 ## Installation